Sumez/Brewmaster/docs/README.md

 Hover over any address or symbol in the code to see value as both hex, decimal and word values.
 Add any address or symbol to the live watch to see how the value changes.

 ### Built-in opcode reference
 No more need for a cheat sheet.
-Get immediate information about how each opcode works, or cross reference a list of available commands.
+Get immediate information about how each opcode works, or cross reference a full list of available instructions.

 ### Expandable data pipeline
 Build your entire toolchain into the IDE by including data sources (such as tileset images, stage editor data, FamiTracker projects, etc.) and specifying how to convert them every time your project builds